Shohei Ohtani: 2014: Second NPB All-Star selection

 Throughout the entire season, Ohtani performed double-duty as a pitcher and outfielder, utilizing his strong throwing arm as well as his impressive batting skills.
 As a hitter, he batted .274, with 28 extra-base hits (including 10 home runs), 31 RBIs, and a .842 on-base plus slugging percentage in 234 plate appearances.
 As a pitcher, he was 11–4 with a 2.61 ERA in 24 starts and struck out 179 (third in NPB) in 155 1/3 innings.
-His 10.4 strikeouts per nine innings led the league and opponents hit just .223 against him.
+His 10.4 strikeouts per nine innings (K/9) led the league and opponents hit just .223 against him.

+Ohtani pitched 7.0 innings against the Fukuoka SoftBank Hawks on August 26, allowing one earned run and striking out nine batters to record his 10th win of the season in a 4–2 victory.
+The following month, during a game against the Orix Buffaloes at Kyocera Dome on September 7, he hit a home run to center field off pitcher Kazumasa Yoshida in the top of the fourth inning.
+This marked his 10th home run of the season.
+By reaching double digits in both home runs and pitching wins, Ohtani became the first player in NPB history to record at least 10 wins as a pitcher and at least 10 home runs as a batter in the same season.
+He was also the first player to accomplish this feat in a professional baseball league since Babe Ruth, who won 13 games and hit 11 home runs for the Boston Red Sox during the 1918 Major League Baseball season.

-In a September 7 game against the Orix Buffaloes, he homered to straightaway center at Kyocera Dome to become the first Japanese player to reach double digits in both home runs and wins.
-He tossed a 1–0 shutout against Orix on September 13 and became the first pitcher out of high school to record a 1–0 shutout victory within his first two years for the Fighters since Toshiaki Moriyasu in 1967.
-He also became the first pitcher out of high school to notch two shutout victories within his first two years in the NPB since Yu Darvish.
+Ohtani pitched a 1–0 shutout against the Buffaloes on September 13, becoming the first pitcher out of high school to record a 1–0 shutout victory within his first two years for the Fighters since Toshiaki Moriyasu in 1967.
+He also became the first pitcher out of high school to record two shutout victories within his first two years in the NPB since Yu Darvish.